JonathanM2ndoza/Spring-Boot-Crud-Rest/README.md

 # Spring-Boot-Crud-Rest
-Example Restful Api - Spring Boot
+Example RESTful web service with Spring Boot

 ## What is a RESTful API?